77063code/aaliya-gallery/README.md

 TO DO
 1. Tighten security on EC2
-2. If the user tries to like am image for the 2nd time, give an error message
+2. Figure out how not to reload images

 Aaliya's Art Website